The Domain Settings page is where you manage:

 Export a list of your domains

-- Click the export icon to download a .csv file of your domains list.
+- Click the export icon to download a .CSV file of your domains list.

 Set a Primary Domain